 Sara F. Jacoby, MPH, MSN, PhD

-Dr. Jacoby combines nursing and public health perspectives in her approach to injury science and urban health research.
+Dr. Jacoby combines nursing and public health in her approach to injury science and urban health research.
 As a nurse in a Philadelphia ICU, Dr. Jacoby was witness to the profound trauma and violence that impacted the lives of hospitalized patients and their families.
-This inspired her to study the experience of injured people and the etiologies of racial and ethnic disparities in trauma outcomes.
+This inspires her scholarship on the experience of injured people and the socio-structural etiologies of racial and ethnic disparities in trauma, violence, and opportunities for health.

 - PhD, University of Pennsylvania, 2015

 - BSN, University of Pennsylvania, 2005

 - BA, Rutgers University, 1998

 Achieving social justice requires that we acknowledge and respond to our collective and often discriminatory histories and practices in healthcare and public health.
 Dr. Jacoby’s research on injury and urban health focuses on the structural and social origins of the disparities we see every day and across the country in violence victimization, as well profound inequities in how opportunities for injury recovery, restoration, and health are constructed in American cities and healthcare systems.